Jan 06, 2021 Snowshoeing in Stowe, Vermont

 What to Pack:

 Have you driven through Smugglers' Notch during the fall or summer?
-Regardless of your answer, during the winter, many of the passes through the mountains are closed to vehicular traffic, because the highway department can no longer plow the road for safety.
+During the winter, many of the passes through the mountains are closed to vehicular traffic, because the highway department can no longer plow the road for safety.
 Smugglers' Notch is definitely a trail for beginners and is even dog friendly.
 The trail is pretty wide, since it is made for vehicles to pass through, so you might see ice hikers and cross country skiers.
 I loved seeing the dogs chase their owners as they cross country skied down the trail.